TU-Dortmund-CS-LS12-DAES-teaching/RTSA-lab02-SchedTest-SS23/README.md

 # RTSA-lab02-SchedulabilityTest
 In this lab session you will learn how to implement the schedulability tests for:

-  * Liu and Layland Bound
+  * Liu and Layland Bound, see [ResAugmentation](https://moodle.tu-dortmund.de/pluginfile.php/1976120/course/section/428170/ResAugmentation.pdf) slide 27.
-  * Time Demand Analysis
+  * Time Demand Analysis, see [Sporadic-FP](https://moodle.tu-dortmund.de/pluginfile.php/1976120/course/section/428170/Sporadic-FP.pdf) slide 38.
-  * Hyperbolic Bound
+  * Hyperbolic Bound, see [ResAugmentation](https://moodle.tu-dortmund.de/pluginfile.php/1976120/course/section/428170/ResAugmentation.pdf) slide 36.

 All Tasks are periodic, preemptable, fixed priority Tasks with implicit Deadlines.